The Popular Technology Quotes About Education and Classrooms

 Seymour Papert on Learning and Tools

-"You can't think about thinking without thinking about tools that you think with." — Seymour Papert
+"You can't think about thinking without thinking about thinking about something." — Seymour Papert

-Who he was: Papert invented Logo (child-friendly programming language in the 1960s).
+Who he was: Papert co-invented Logo (a programming language designed for children, late 1960s) and was a founding faculty member of the MIT Media Lab.
 He believed tools shape how we learn.

 Modern interpretation: Today's tools—GitHub Copilot, ChatGPT, interactive notebooks—change what thinking means.
 They're not neutral.
 They shape it.